-Huawei’s overtaking of Cisco reflects many contributory factors, most importantly market success: Huawei’s $42 billion revenue in the first six months of this year was close to Cisco’s $49 billion revenue for 2016 as a whole.
+Huawei’s overtaking of Cisco reflects many contributory factors, most importantly market success: Huawei’s $42 billion revenue in the first six months of 2017 was close to Cisco’s $49 billion revenue for 2016 as a whole.
 However, Huawei is one of several firms (including Amazon, HERE, NetApp and Salesforce, which also won KeaCircle awards) which have set a new standard for building relationships with industry analysts.

 Cisco has many advantages in its work to convince industry analysts.
 It is one of the preeminent mega-vendors in the US, where most analyst firms are headquartered.
 Few vendors can match Cisco’s reputation for being easy to work with.
 It still seems like a safe firm to buy from.
-Given these assets, how have Huawei and the other KeaCircle winners overtaken its analyst relations?
+Given these assets, how have Huawei and the other winners overtaken its analyst relations?

 Trust is the key factor: in terms of technique, Cisco’s analyst relations team remains a benchmark for being proactive and for communicating customers’ positive outcomes.
 That’s why Cisco’s analyst relations team won an IIAR award, which celebrates the mega-vendors with most substantial analyst communications.
 However, KeaCircle winners are not only communicating to a lot of analysts, they are, in the opinion of analysts, also doing so more frequently, with greater candor and are easier to do business with.

 Huawei is a great example of how this over-taking is remarkable.
-Even three years ago, and certainly six years ago, its analyst relations managers were not so proactive, so frequent with their communication or so skillful in sharing customers’ success stories.
+Even three years ago, and certainly, six years ago, its analyst relations managers were not so proactive, so frequent with their communication or so skillful in sharing customers’ success stories.
 Now both clients and analysts speak more positively about Huawei than ever before.
-Its analyst relations teams deserve the KeaCircle award because, in helping analysts to give better guidance to their clients, they are helping businesses around the world to more confidently continue their journey to the cloud.
+Its analyst relations teams deserved the award because, in helping analysts to give better guidance to their clients, they are helping businesses around the world to more confidently continue their journey to the cloud.